You have successfully logged out.

-As a manufacturer of medical devices, B. Braun must comply with the requirements by May 2021.
+As a manufacturer of medical devices, B. Braun must comply with the requirements of the MDR.
 Different work groups are updating the technical documentation and revising processes in order to ensure they are MDR compliant.
 Furthermore, B. Braun is obliged to provide product information, including unique device identification data (UDI), as well as post market surveillance information to EUDAMED.

 For some time, B. Braun has been preparing itself intensively for the new regulations and assumes it will be able to adhere to the timeline.

 The quality management systems of B. Braun Melsungen AG, B. Braun Avitum AG and Aesculap AG have already been certified in accordance with the MDR and MDR-compliant technical documentations for our products have already been prepared .
-The product transfer to MDR will take place successively up to the maximum term in early 2024.
+The product transfer to MDR will take place successively up to the maximum term.

 Generally speaking, yes – depending on the planned lifecycle, the products are certified according to MDR.
 As in previous years, B. Braun will continue to make adjustments to its product portfolio.
 New products will be added to the portfolio and older generations will be replaced, or uneconomical or outdated products will be removed from the product portfolio.
 As part of our regular assortment management process, we will continue to communicate corresponding product assortment changes in a timely, open, transparent and targeted manner to the respective customers affected and offer alternatives where possible.

-B. Braun is using the MDR transition period in which we will transfer our product portfolio to MDR by May 2024 at the latest.
+B. Braun is using the MDR transition period in which we will transfer our product portfolio to MDR.
 During this transition period, B. Braun will place both MDD and MDR certified products on the market.